-Term Definition Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
-Preservation As per the Burra Charter preservation means maintaining a place in its existing state and retarding deterioration.
-Program Delegate A DISR manager within the department with responsibility for the program.
-Program funding or Program funds The funding made available by the Commonwealth for the program.
-Project A project described in an application for grant funding under the program.
-Project Partner An entity which brings relevant experience and expertise to the project and joins the lead organisation to deliver the project.
-Project Partner - Formal Arrangement This is an arrangement between you and your project partners.
+Term Definition non-income-tax-exempt Not exempt from income tax under Division 50 of the Income Tax Assessment Act 1997 (Cth) or under Division 1AB of Part III of the Income Tax Assessment Act 1936 (Cth). personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not. preservations As per the Burra Charter preservation means maintaining a place in its existing state and retarding deterioration. program delegate A manager within the department with responsibility for administering the program. program funding or program funds The funding made available by the Commonwealth for the program. project A project described in an application for grant funding under the program. project partner An entity which brings relevant experience and expertise to the project and joins the lead organisation to deliver the project. project partner - formal arrangement This is an arrangement between you and your project partners.
 It may be in the form of an exchange of letters or emails, or more formal such as a Memorandum of Understanding.
 Each arrangement should outline the resources contributed by the project partner, the length of the arrangement and any other detail you think is relevant to the project.
-Site Manager The individual or organisation engaged to manage the National Heritage Listed place or part of a place.
-For larger National Heritage places with more than one manager, the Site Manager is the manager of the site on which the project is being undertaken.
-Contact details for the site managers can be obtained by contacting us at 13 28 46.
+Publicly funded research organisation (PFRO) All higher education providers listed at Table A and Table B of the Higher Education Support Act 2003 (Cth) and corporate Commonwealth entities, and state and territory business enterprises which undertake publicly funded research. selection criteria Comprises of eligibility criteria and assessment criteria.